 They are highly playful dogs, and, if not given the outlet required for their energy, they can become bored and invent their own "fun".
 Miniature Schnauzers can compete in dog agility trials, obedience, showmanship, flyball, and tracking.

 Miniature Schnauzers have a very square-shaped build, measuring 13 to 14 inches (33 to 36 cm) tall and weighing 10 to 15 pounds (4.5 to 6.8 kg) for females and 11 to 18 pounds (5.0 to 8.2 kg) for males.
 They have a double coat, with wiry exterior fur and a soft undercoat.
-In show trim, the coat is kept short on the body, but the fur on the ears, legs, belly, and face is retained
+In show trim, the coat is kept short and wiry on the body, but the fur on the ears, legs, belly, and face is retained

 This is "Toonie" who took a Group 4